THE RIDE

 REGISTRATION

-Registration for Ride to Give 2025 is $1,650 per rider.
-Your registration fee includes all meals, accommodation and rider kit.
-Registration fees also include the provision of all logistics, safety and medical support
+Registration for Ride to Give is $1,600 + GST per rider.
+The registration fee includes all meals, accommodation and your rider kit.
+Registration fees also include the provision of all logistics, safety and medical support.

 FUNDRAISING COMMITMENT